cove.tool helps optimize design strategies for net-zero energy and net-zero carbon buildings by making it easy with automation.

 Net-Zero Carbon = Total Carbon Emitted - Total Carbon Avoided

 There are now multiple certifications available for recognizing NZE and NZC buildings.
-Carbon neutrality is the key initiative for climate change survival of cities as outlined by Architecture 2030, who has established a goal to achieve a carbon-neutral built environment by 2040.
+Carbon neutrality is the key initiative for climate change survival of cities as outlined by Architecture 2030, which has established a goal to achieve a carbon-neutral built environment by 2040.
 Certifications help incentivize this goal. cove.tool can identify some of the design requirements early in the design process to help predict if a building is on track to be net-zero and to help users optimize towards it.
 Multiple organizations offer certifications for NZE and NZC buildings.
 Requirements for each certification differ slightly.
 Below is a breakdown of the different certifications available and how cove.tool features support each one.

 Not every building will apply for certification, but design strategies toward net-zero buildings are simply good design.
 The lower the energy demand upfront, the less energy needed to make up later.
 This energy/carbon in = energy/carbon out is the neutral balance and net-result of zero energy/carbon wasted for net-zero strategies.
 Good design strategies working toward net-zero are beneficial to the architecture even without certification and is possible without high-priced products. cove.tool provides predictive tools to automate the insight of design decisions to provide users with an understanding of how to design for better building performance.